Dr. Andreas Boelcke

 Dr. Boelcke has performed as a soloist and in chamber groups in Germany, Belgium, China, Indonesia, and the United States.
 He won awards at the German Young Artist's competition "Jugend musiziert", the Missouri Teacher’s Music Association, Hellam Young Artists Competition, and scholarships for the Wavre International Piano Course in Belgium.
 Boelcke has appeared in master-classes with Ann Schein, Rita Sloan, James Toco, Eugene and Elizabeth Pridonoff, Micheal Chertock, and Johann Schmidt.

 His teachers have included Jerry Anderson, Elinor Freer, Robert Weirich, and Frank Weinstock.
 While in the U.S. he served as Music Director at Eastminster Presbyterian Church Cincinnati for three years.
-Under the name the Amitayus Duo, Dr. Boelcke and the American cellist Dr. Adam Cathcart give regular concerts around the world.
+Under the name the Amitayus Duo, Dr. Boelcke and the American cellist Dr. Adam Cathcart gave frequent concerts around the world including a 9-11 Commemoration performance in 2011 in front of high ranking politicians, including German president Christian Wulff, Ex-Chancellor Gerhard Schröder and Foreign Minister Frank Steinmeier.

-For more than fifteen years Dr. Boelcke has taught piano at all levels ranging from beginners to advanced.
-He has worked in public and private music schools in Germany, China and in the United States.
-He has taught at the University of Missouri, Columbia, and at the College Conservatory of Music, Cincinnati, as a Graduate Teaching Assistant for five consecutive years as a group and private instructor.
-After finishing his doctoral studies Dr. Boelcke moved to Berlin where he founded the Piano Academy Berlin.
+For more than twenty years Boelcke has taught piano at all levels ranging from beginners to advanced.
+In addition to Private and public music schools in Germany and the U.S. he worked at the University of Missouri, Columbia, and at the College Conservatory of Music, Cincinnati, respectively, as a Graduate Teaching Assistant for six consecutive years as a group and private instructor.
+After finishing his doctoral studies Dr. Boelcke moved to Berlin where he founded the Piano Academy Berlin with his wife Amelia Puspita.
 Dr. Boelcke's contribution to a cultural exchange between Asia and the West continues to increase.
 He has given masterclasses and concerts at the Institut Seni Indonesia, in Jogjakarta, and in China at the Sichuan Conservatory of Music, and the Liu Shih-Kun Piano Art Center.
 He performed for an audience of ethnic minorities including Tibetans, Yi, Li, Miao, and Dong at the Southwest University for Nationalities (SWUN) in Chengdu.
 In April 2011 he gave, together with A. Cathcart the German premiere of Gao Ping's first sonata for piano and cello in Berlin.
-He is currently preparing a cultural exchange program in Berlin for talented Chinese students.
+Since 2012, Boelcke and his wife are hosting a yearly Piano Summer Camp for young Chinese pianists.

 Dr. Amelia Puspita